ioenotes/ioenotes/content/english/_index.md

       - "Curated content specifically for IOE curriculum."
       - "User-friendly platform designed for students."
       - "Regular updates with new notes and resources."
-      - "A community-focused resource (or adapt as needed)."
+      - "A community-focused resource, with opportunities for crowdsourcing and contributions."
     button:
       enable: false
       label: ""